The Smile Studios Dental Group Practice Policies

 - Encouraging its visitors and patients to take responsible action in terms of environmentally sustainable best practice

-- Seeking to reduce reliance on the private car
+- Seeking to reduce reliance on private car

 - Choosing sustainable goods and services